Dog Walker Won't Stop Dogs From Peeing In Neighbor's Bushes

 Additionally, engaging in dialogue with the neighbors about pet policies can help align expectations and create a more harmonious community.

-12. She should respect the neighbour's wishes.
+12. She should respect the neighbor's wishes.

 13. She should learn to control the dogs.